American Legion 519 - A Legion of Legacy - Visit Palm Springs tag-img

 Bridging the Past with the Future at American Legion Post 519

 Remembrance is an act of love.
-When Lee Wilson, Jr. discusses history, especially about the American Legion Post, he performs a jitterbug through time, bouncing effortlessly through decades without losing sight or soul of the people he memorializes.
+When Lee Wilson, Jr. discusses the history, especially about the American Legion Post, he performs a jitterbug through time, bouncing effortlessly through decades without losing sight of the soul of the people he memorializes.
 It feels as though he knows each subject, praising their accomplishments like they’re in the room with him.

 Owen Coffman

-Wilson is referring to the grandson of Nellie Coffman, the founder of the Desert Inn who is also considered a matriarch of our hometown.
-The Desert Inn was the second resort in Palm Springs and put Palm Springs on the map.
+Wilson refers to the grandson of Nellie Coffman, the founder of the Desert Inn, who is also considered a matriarch of our hometown.
+The Desert Inn was the second resort in Palm Springs, and Palm Springs was put on the map.
 They named American Legion Post No. 519 for Owen after his death in WWII, but the organization’s history stretches further back than that.

 Earl Coffman with his son, Owen Coffman